mshablovskyy/gtp/README.md

 Once the program finishes processing:

 1. A new folder, **ProcessedPhotos**, will appear next to the folder you provided.
 This folder will include:
-   - An `Processed` folder containing subfolders organized by year, e.g., `Photos from 2008`, `Photos from 2023`, etc.
+   - A `Processed` folder containing subfolders organized by year, e.g., `Photos from 2008`, `Photos from 2023`, etc.
-   - An `Unprocessed` folder containing files and metadata that couldn't be matched for processing.
+   - An `Unprocessed` folder containing files and metadata that couldn't be matched or processed.
    - A `logs.txt` file summarizing:
      - Processed files with updated attributes.
      - Unprocessed files and metadata for review.
    - A `detailed_logs.txt` file, showing step by step every:
      - Skip
      - Copy
-     - Exraction
+     - Extraction
      - Change
 2. A terminal output summarizing:
    - The number of processed/unprocessed files.